“If you wish to be wealthy, study wealth.” – John Earl Shoaff

 “Life is good,” Arkad said, “and life is rich with things worthwhile and things to enjoy.“

-Do I still need to read the book when you’ve just provided a summary?
+Should I read The Richest Man In Babylon when you’ve just provided a summary?

 YES.
 This is a go get the book now kind of YES.